|

 A: Limited warranty periods are as follows:

-Projector Limited Warranty Period (Excluding Lamps): Two years from date of product shipment.
+Projector Product (Excluding Lamps): Two years from date of product shipment.

 Original Lamp Limited Warranty Period: Six months from date of product shipment.

-Replacement lamps for the DepthQ-WXGA will have a six month Limited Warranty from date of lamp proof-of-purchase.
+Replacement lamps for the DepthQ HDs3D2 will have a six month Limited Warranty from date of lamp proof-of-purchase.

 Q: Can I purchase an extended Warranty?

 A: Yes.
-After-purchase extended warranties for both the projector and the lamp are available directly from Lightspeed or from the InFocus Store.
+After-purchase extended warranties are available directly from Lightspeed or from the InFocus Store.

 Q: What are the shipping dimensions and shipping weight?